 The Youth Justice Co-ordinator will want to be assured that all alternatives have been considered before referring for a FGC.
-In line with the section 4 purposes, section 5 and section 208 principles of the Act, consultation will involve discussions between a Police Youth Aid Officer and the coordinator to look for alternatives to prosecution (e.g. does this really need to go to court) and to agree on the objectives for the FGC and how best to achieve them.
-The discussion should also include who should attend the FGC). (s245)
+In line with the section 4 purposes, section 5 and section 208 principles of the Act, consultation will involve discussions between the Police and the coordinator to look for alternatives to prosecution (e.g. does this really need to go to court) and to agree on the objectives for the FGC and how best to achieve them.
+The discussion should also include who should attend the FGC). (\$245)